fr4nki/use-show-up/README.md

 - useShowUp _hook_

 ### useShowUp
-hook might be used in any React Component.
+hook should be placed in the functional component.

 #### API